 Adam Smith Workshop

-You are invited to submit papers for the Adam Smith Workshop for Spring 2022.
-The workshop will take place over two days on Thursday 21, and Friday 22, April 2022.
-The workshop will be be hosted by INSEAD in Fontainebleau.
+You are invited to submit papers for the Adam Smith Workshop for Spring 2023.
+The workshop will take place over two days on Thursday 20th and Friday 21st April 2023.
+The workshop will be hosted by Saïd Business School, University of Oxford, Park End Street, Oxford, OX1 1HP.
+There will be a conference dinner on Thursday 20th April.
 At this time, we are planning for an in-person conference (with no online option unless the Covid situation changes drastically).

 The workshop will consider papers in all areas of finance, including Asset Pricing, Behavioral Finance, Corporate Finance, Financial Intermediation, Household Finance, and International Finance.